|

 -

-The forthcoming Monograph 2011 will be on 'Mind, Brain and Consciousness'.
+The forthcoming Monograph 2012 will be on 'Mind, Consciousness and Brain: Contribution of Indian Thought.

 |